CollaFuse: Collaborative Diffusion Models: Experiment

-In terms of image quality, we observe that the degradation of image fidelity and visual characteristics is evident in images generated by the server as the cut point ${t_\zeta}$ increases. \Cref{fig:sample_illustrations} displays this deterioration, which affects the images generated by the server at higher cut points.
+In terms of \textbf{image quality}, we observe that the degradation of image fidelity and visual characteristics is evident in images generated by the server as the cut point ${t_\zeta}$ increases. \Cref{fig:sample_illustrations} displays this deterioration, which affects the images generated by the server at higher cut points.
 Conversely, the client's performance in generating images from noise is compromised when operating with low cut points.
 However, leveraging our collaborative approach, each client can produce meaningful images with improved fidelity, as shown in~\Cref{fig:performance_clients}, making use of denoised images provided by the server.
 Additionally, our results indicate that incorporating an adjustment of the variance and noise scheduler into the collaborative inference process significantly enhances the denoising capabilities on the client node.
 This is particularly effective given the higher levels of residual noise in the images received from the server, leading to an improvement in the overall quality of the images.
 Adopting the adjusted parameter $M$ in Alg.~2, especially with an increased emphasis on managing variance and noise in the collaborative setting, proves to be beneficial in refining the quality of the final image output.
+To put these results into context, we perform ablation studies that compare \texttt{CollaFuse} to FedAvg-DDPM in terms of image quality, communication cost, and client-side computational cost during training and inference, showing that \texttt{CollaFuse} consistently improves KID across four datasets while reducing client-side FLOPs to $t_\zeta/T$ of the FedAvg-DDPM cost, with details provided in~\Cref{app:cost-analysis}.

-In terms of information disclosure to the server, we analyze the similarity between real images and the images generated by the server--these are the images sent to clients for further denoising.
+In terms of \textbf{information disclosure} to the server, we analyze the similarity between real images and the images generated by the server--these are the images sent to clients for further denoising.
 We use the FID and FCD scores to assess how similar the generated images match the training distribution.
-The results show that as the cut point increases, the FID and FCD scores also rise, indicating a decrease in the similarity between the distribution of real images and that of the server-generated images.
+The results show that as the cut point increases, the FID and FCD scores also rise, indicating a decrease in the similarity between the distribution of real images and that of the server-generated images. \Cref{fig:sample_illustrations_Awa2} illustrates the server's ability to generate images and the extent of information disclosed for a cut point \( t_\zeta = 400 \).